 If a sale date is on the calendar, three procedural moves keep the property safe long enough to close:

 The single biggest financial difference between a pre-foreclosure sale and a foreclosure is what shows up on the credit report.
 Foreclosure is one of the most damaging items possible — it stays seven years and can cost 100–160 FICO points.
 A loan that reports as paid in full at closing avoids the foreclosure entry entirely.
 Late payments will still show, but a clean payoff usually means new credit (and a new mortgage 24–36 months later) is realistic.
-The Experian credit-impact data lays this out in detail.
+The CFPB credit-impact data lays this out in detail.

 Foreclosure dockets in Paterson, Passaic, Clifton, Wayne, West Milford, Little Falls, Haledon, Prospect Park, Hawthorne, Totowa, and Woodland Park often start with combined mortgage and municipal-utility arrears.
 A pre-foreclosure cash sale clears both at the closing table.